readmor/Baw/README.md

 # Baw
 Brand Affiliated Wallet

-Custodial, easy to deploy and use lightning wallets such as the Blue Wallet sparked an idea.
+Custodial, easy to deploy and easy to use lightning wallets such as the Blue Wallet sparked an idea.
 They are very easy and with true marketing can spread out like wildfire.
 I am suggesting Brand Affiliated Wallets.

 Think of your favorite sports team, lets say it is Barcelona FC.
 Imagine them having a Barcelona FC BAW wallet.
 The BAW wallet runs on Barcelona FC's node and with each payment you do, the BAW wallet sends out a 2nd micro transaction (to the wallet set by the BAW wallet you use).